gajis/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 5 Function that reverses a string
 6 function that prints every other character of a string 7 function that prints half a string
+8 funtion that prints n elements of an array of integers